anpaza/ugears/tibs/README.md

 # What is TIBS

 The Instant Build System (TIBS) is a small fast build system I use for my hobby projects.
-You don't need it to use libugears, but its used so that you can quickly build and test the library.
+You don't need it to use libugears, but it's used so that you can quickly build and test the library.

 Just run 'make' in root directory and it will display a list of build targets.